Uniswap/org-v1/src/pages/docs/v2/01-smart-contracts/01-architecture.md

 ## Protocol Charge Calculation

 In the future, it is possible that a protocol-wide charge of 0.05% per trade will take effect.
 This represents ⅙th (or 16.6̅%) of the enforced 0.30% fee.
 Rather than calculating this charge on swaps, which would significantly increase gas costs for all users, the charge is instead calculated when liquidity is added or removed.
-See the <Link to='/whitepaper.pdf'>whitepaper</Link> for more details.
+See the <a href='/whitepaper.pdf' target='_blank' rel='noopener noreferrer'>whitepaper</a> for more details.